 Once you get into the $900 plus range the X-Caliber series bikes take over.
 You'll gain a better hydraulic disc brake, much upgraded drive-train and a much more durable and higher performance front shock & upgraded frame.
 At $1159.99 the X-Caliber 8 is value packed with great features.
-Here's another sweet video from Trek breaking down X-cal.
+This is a good price point to look at that will get you a solid bike to start mountain biking with.
+Here's another sweet video below from Trek breaking down X-cal.
 (Thanks Trek!)

 If you're looking to get more adventurous and get into dual suspension bikes you'll be starting at a plus $1000.00 price point.
 To really get into the "meat & potatoes" of dually bikes we suggest spending around $2000.00.
 Here you'll get a higher level of components, wheels & suspension.
 Check out this video below breaking down the differences and their best uses.